-Blurb on The Incident of the Mysterious Priest & Other Stories by Stevan V. Nikolic, Editor, Adelaide Literary Magazine & Adelaide Books, New York, USA, Lisbon, Portugal, 2017
+(Blurb on The Incident of the Mysterious Priest & Other Stories by Stevan V. Nikolic, Editor-in-Chief, Adelaide Literary Magazine & Adelaide Books, New York, USA, June, 2017)

 In my initial reading of Growing With the Shadows , most of all I visualized a man of infinite suffering, greatly affected by Life or Death, nonetheless without losing hope and that ceaseless struggle towards the light.
 As Pablo Neruda, the great Chilean poet, said: “They tell me: you belong in the shadows.
 Perhaps, perhaps, but I walk towards the light”.

 Many times, Fenech Gonzi is a man bordering on the grim reaper’s realm, yet also a concerned environmentalist worried about the relentless action of his fellow men against nature and the conservation of places, as well as the lost values, both material and spiritual.
 He shows himself to the world as a down-to-earth time traveler who seeks peace and an escape valve in his naturalistic, soaring poetry that I now compare to his own simile in one of his Tanka poems, Waves “like a brandished scimitar”.